robertdebock/ansible-role-httpd/README.md

 [![Build Status](https://travis-ci.org/robertdebock/ansible-role-httpd.svg?branch=master)](https://travis-ci.org/robertdebock/ansible-role-httpd)

-Provides Apache httpd for your system.
+The purpose of this role is to install and configure httpd on your system.

 Example Playbook
 ----------------